 - Conversely, the Gulf Coast and its offshore islands – such as the popular island of Koh Samui – are sheltered from the southwest monsoon by mountains and suffer less from the rainy season than the Andaman coast: Koh Samui’s great weather lasts from about February to September, with the northeast monsoon bringing heavy rains between October and January, especially in November.

-For a month to month weather report, check this excellent website.
+For a month to month weather report in Thailand, check this excellent website.

 HOW TO GET THERE

-Most tourists will fly in to Thailand via one of the following international airports: Suvarnabhumi Airport and Don Mueang Airport near Bangkok, Chiang Mai Airport in northern Thailand, and the airfields that serve the resort areas of Phuket, Krabi and Koh Samui.
+Most tourists will arrive in Thailand via one of the following international airports: Suvarnabhumi Airport and Don Mueang Airport near Bangkok, Chiang Mai Airport in northern Thailand, and the airfields that serve the resort areas of Phuket, Krabi and Koh Samui.

 - Suvarnabhumi Airport (BKK), also known as (New) Bangkok International Airport, is the main international airport serving Bangkok and one of the biggest international airports in Southeast Asia.
 Click here for a list of airlines that offer direct flights to Suvarnabhumi Airport.